dunfermlinewest/dunfermlinewest.github.io/online.md

 ## Making an offering

 We have several ways to make an offering:
-* Why not make a BACS transfer or setup a standing order to: ACT: 00286118 Sort: 83-33-00
+* Why not make a BACS transfer or setup a standing order to: ACT: 00286118 Sort: 83-33-00 (Include your name or giving letter number in the reference.)
 * You can post a cheque to Dunfermline West Baptist, Chalmers Street, Dunfermline, KY12 8DG
 * Or pay online via Tith.ly below: